rocapp/qbittorrent-search-plugins/How-to-write-a-search-plugin.md

 * kickasstorrents.py uses json module
 * torrentreactor.py uses HTMLParser module

-## Test your plugin
+## Testing your plugin
-It is better to test your plugin while developing it, before installing it in qBittorrent.
+Before installing your plugin (in Qbittorrent) you can test run the plugin while debugging it.
 Hence, we advise that you download [these files](https://github.com/qbittorrent/qBittorrent/tree/master/src/searchengine/nova3).

 You will get the following structure:
 ```